goldsmiths-computational-arts/2020.goldcomparts.show/data/webInstructions/jjenn002.md

-Follow the link to reach the companion website
+Follow the link to reach the companion website.
+Here, some of the mechanics and algorithms that generate the weaving drafts are exposed and can be explored and interacted with.